jdmonin/JSettlers2/doc/Readme.developer.md

 - Check the box "Link to the buildfile in the file system"
 - Hit Finish.
 - Project -> Properties: Resource: Text file encoding: UTF-8 -> OK
+- To add the `resources` directory: In the Package Explorer tree right-click the project name -> New -> Folder.
+In that dialog click Advanced, select the radio button "Link to alternate location (Linked Folder)", then Browse to `src/main/resources/resources`, click Finish.
 - You'll need to run the `build` target once before you run JSettlers, to copy resources into `target` from `src/main/resources/`.